Stop Criminalising Survivors

 About the Project

-At least 57% of women in prison and under community supervision are victims of domestic abuse.
+Nearly 70% of women in prison and under probation supervision in the community are known to be victims of domestic abuse.
 The true figure is likely to be higher because of barriers to women disclosing abuse.
 Research by CWJ and others shows that, for many of these women, their offending or alleged offending results directly from their experience of abuse.

-Our collaborative work with other expert organisations and individuals includes legal action, research, media engagement, communication with government, parliamentarians and practitioners, and a forthcoming training programme for criminal defence lawyers.
+Our collaborative work with other expert organisations and individuals includes legal action, research, media engagement, communication with government, parliamentarians and practitioners, and training for criminal defence lawyers.

 Our research and experience points to the need for a comprehensive legal, policy and practice framework to protect victims of VAWG from unjust criminalisation.
 New statutory defences are needed, to make self-defence and duress accessible to victims of domestic abuse who are accused of offending – giving them the same protection that is already available to trafficking victims and householders facing an intruder.